mdn/content/files/en-us/web/accessibility/aria/roles/composite_role/index.md

   - Accessibility
   - ARIA
   - roles
+  - Composite Role
+  - Abstract Role
+  - Reference
   - NeedsContent
 ---

+The `composite` [abstract role](/en-US/docs/Web/Accessibility/ARIA/Roles/#Abstract_roles) indicates a widget that may contain navigable descendants or owned children.

-Note:  composite role is an bstract role.
+> **Note:**  The `composite` role is an abstract role.
 It is included here for completeness of documentation.
 It should not be used by web authors.

 ## Description

+`Composite` is an abstract role used for the ontology.
+Don't use this role in content.
+Instead, use the composite subclasses of [`grid`](/en-US/docs/Web/Accessibility/ARIA/Roles/grid_role), [`select`](/en-US/docs/Web/Accessibility/ARIA/Roles/select_role), [`spinbutton`](/en-US/docs/Web/Accessibility/ARIA/Roles/spinbutton_role), and [`tablist`](/en-US/docs/Web/Accessibility/ARIA/Roles/tablist_role)

 ## Best Practices